Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 The third layer uses garbled circuits to execute a recursive AES hashing function that maximizes resource consumption on the mobile processors: CPU, GPU, and ML engine.
 The evaluation of these circuits generates an unalterable secret sequence number, which is then embedded as a watermark in the frames displayed to the user.
 These frames are sent to nodes and regularly verified during the session, ensuring legitimate execution of the garbled circuits and limiting available resources for attackers.

-The system could then set-up an ML model to detect attack attempts, especially if the sequence numbers are correlated with behavioral biometric inputs.
+The system could then set up an ML model to detect attack attempts, especially if the sequence numbers are correlated with behavioral biometric inputs.
 This system can be initiated during the launch of the mainnet to manage the ML learning phase and establish normal usage patterns during transaction validation sessions on various ARM-based mobiles, including their GPU and ML processors.

 This proposed multi-layer security system is believed to effectively deter malicious actors.
 If attackers aim to exploit a highly expensive 0-day vulnerability or are unable to access information about the assets in the wallet, they are likely to target less secure wallets with more predictable returns in order to maximize their return on investment.